scott-riley/design-process/Business Shit/README.md

 # Business Shit
 This stuff is fucking dull but it's necessary.
+If you use/edit the contract without having your lawyer look it over and somehow get fucked over then I accept absolutely 0 responsibility.
+Also [get insured for fuck's sake](https://withjack.co.uk)

 ## Notion Links
 - [Basic Client 'CRM'](https://www.notion.so/0d564a6d825e4fe7895978290f68dde3?v=8426628b83bb4f708ae8ca5ce00d94aa) - I use this to track potential leads before they go into the 'okay sick let's work together' phase.
 Generally people email and want shit, and I use this to list them and the shit they want.